Textile and surface pattern: from drawing to digital print

 You will need to bring a USB stick to save your digital work, a note book and a file or folder for your course notes and drawings.
 You are encouraged to bring sketchbook or scrapbook of drawings, ideas and visual inspiration.
 Basic drawing materials provided but you may want to bring in more specific items to work with.

-Computers will be provided, but you are also welcome to bring you own laptop to work on during the last 3 sessions.
-Ut You will need to have a Photoshop CS6 or CC to work on.
+Computers will be provided, but you are also welcome to bring you own laptop to work on during the last 3 sessions however, you will need to have Adobe Photoshop to work on.

 When I've finished, what course can I do next?